Dear valued shareholders,

-This Management Discussion and Analysis (“MD&A”) is intended to provide the reader with operational and financial highlights of CCK Consolidated Holdings Berhad (“CCK” or “The Group”) for the financial year ended 31st December 2017.
+The Management Discussion and Analysis (“MD&A”) is intended to provide the reader with operational and financial highlights of CCK Consolidated Holdings Berhad (“CCK” or “The Group”) for the financial year ended 31 December 2019.

 The MD&A should be read together with the audited financial statements of the Group and Company.